cascobayesian/pfmix/README.md

 ### Inferring the structure of Plasmodium falciparum mixture

 This forms a basic README for the pfmix code and workflows.
-Hopefully, it will provide sufficient information (or, more precisely points to information) that any individual with basic R knowledge could retool these scripts to implement the model on their own machine.
+Hopefully, it will provide sufficient information (or, more precisely pointer to information) so that any individual with basic R knowledge could retool these scripts to implement the model on their own machine.

 In general, once the data is in the right format and has been cleaned for a few different attributes, the model